derhass/glx_hook/README.md

 ### EXPERIMENTAL FEATURES:

 The following features are only available in `glx_hook.so` (and not `glx_hook_bare.so`):

+Set `GH_INJECT_SWAPINTERVAL=$n` to inject a `SwapInterval` call when a context is made current for the first time.
+By default, this is disabled.
+The `GH_SWAP_MODE` setting does not affect the operation of this option.
+This option is most useful if the application never sets a swap interval, but it might be combined with the other `GH_SWAP_MODE` settings, i.e. `GH_SWAP_MODE=ignore` to prevent the app from changing th injected setting later on.

 Set `GH_SWAPBUFFERS=$n` to only execute every `$n`-th buffer swap.
 This might be useful for games where all game logic is implemented in the same loop as